Pulse-induced memory-like effect in cyclotron motion?: Charged particle in a uniform magnetic field and an electric pulse

 The well-known way to solve the equations for $v_x$ and $v_y$ is to differentiate one of them first and use the other equation.
 This will give a second order uncoupled equation for $v_x$ (or $v_y$).
 One can then use the solution of this second order equation to find the other velocity component using one of the first order equations.

 For the problem at hand, we will need to write down solutions for $x (t)$, $y(t)$, $v_x(t)$, $v_y(t)$ in each of the three regions: I ($t\leq 0$), II($0\leq t \leq T$ and III($t\geq T$).
 The solutions for the coordinates and velocities have to be matched at the two boundaries at $t=0$ and $t=T$.
 This problem appears to have been discussed briefly in a very old paper \cite{gould}, though the analysis there addresses a different motivation and purpose.
-We also know that the coupled equations can be rewritten using a complex velocity ${\bf \tilde w} = v_x+ i v_y$ and solved directly using ${\bf \tilde w} = {\bf \tilde p} \, e^{-i\omega_B t}$.
-The boundary conditions mentioned earlier will have to be imposed after writing down the solutions in each region.

 Going through this rather straightforward exercise, we obtain all solutions in the three regions.
 These are given below.
 Here, $\omega_B = \frac{q B}{m}$ is the so--called cyclotron frequency, and the superscripts `I', `II' and `III' refer to the region under consideration, as mentioned above.
 Arbitrary integration constants appear which will be fixed through chosen conditions on the coordinates and velocities.
 Note that there are four constants which can be fixed through conditions on position and velocity.
 We will, for now, keep them unspecified in the expressions below.
 While discussing examples and showing plots later, we will choose representative values.